eicrud/eicrud-tutorial/README.md

 ```bash
 ts-node front.ts
 ```
-And that's it for the basics!
+That's all for the basics!

 Take note of all the [CRUD operations](https://docs.eicrud.com/client/operations) available to the client.
 You can use any of them to query the `'article'` or `'comment'` service.